dynatrace-ace-services/easy-dynakube-deployment/README.md

-# Monitor easytravel on kubernetes with DynaKube
+# Dynatrace Operator - EasyTravel monitored with Classic Full Stack

 ## Install k3s rancher
 Rollout the easytravel application on bare metal VM (VM on a cloud provider) with k3s